Roy Wood Jr.: At Comedy Central

 In 2015, Wood joined The Daily Show as a correspondent.
 Wood moved to New York City to take the job.
 Wood has said that his background in standup coupled with his degree in journalism prepared him for the job.
 Wood said that his work doing guest roles in sports on ESPN and related companies prepared him for The Daily Show, giving him experience with acting, timing, and building characters.

 His first Comedy Central stand-up special, Father Figure, premiered in 2017, with an extended uncensored album of the same name released by Comedy Central Records.
 In 2017, he was named the new host of Comedy Central's storytelling series This Is Not Happening.
 Wood's second Comedy Central special, Roy Wood Jr.: No One Loves You, premiered in 2019.

 Wood has appeared as a comic on many late night talk shows, including the Late Show with David Letterman, The Late Late Show with Craig Ferguson, Chelsea Lately, The Tonight Show Starring Jimmy Fallon, The Late Show with Stephen Colbert, Late Night with Seth Meyers, and Conan.
 Wood has performed for the troops on numerous USO tours in the Middle East and the Pacific Islands.

 In 2018, it was announced that Wood planned on shooting a TV show in Jefferson County, Alabama.
 The pilot, called Jefferson County Probation, started shooting in May 2019.
 As of March 2020, a completed pilot for the show, now called Jefferson County: Probation, was shot for Comedy Central, with the show in development.
 The show, created in collaboration with Aaron McGruder (The Boondocks), is about two probation officers in Jefferson County, Alabama.
-It is loosely inspired by a 1998 experience Wood had as a 19-year-old college student, when he was arrested for stealing $400 to $500 worth of blue jeans and was sentenced to probation.

 In 2019, Wood did a series of YouTube videos centered on the Popeyes chicken sandwich craze called The Coalition (Chicken Sandwich Coalition).

 In 2021, he was a guest on the PBS series Finding Your Roots, where he described how he unexpectedly got probation at 19 for using credit cards he stole while a mail sorter for the US Postal Service to buy fashion jeans, and where it was revealed that he was a distant cousin of Congressman and civil rights activist John Lewis.

 In 2023, Wood hosted the White House Correspondents’ Dinner.